 The thumb rule to having perfect site architecture for any eCommerce site is to have no more than three clicks for a user to reach the product page from the home page.
 A flat site architecture facilitates this as the user can reach the product page faster.

 A deep architecture will take more clicks for users to reach the product page, and the probability of sales conversion decreases exponentially.
 The users would give up on the website and move on to other websites offering similar products or services.

 E-commerce websites have a specific user flow in them.
 You should ensure they can add and edit products to the cart and check out seamlessly.

-After we have keywords finalized and mapped to pages and the site architecture is also sorted, it’s time to implement the SEO.
+After we have keywords finalized and mapped to pages and the site architecture is sorted, it’s time to implement the SEO.
 SEO can be broadly classified into on-page SEO and off-page SEO.

 All SEO activities that we do on our site are called on-page SEO.
-This part holds a lot of weightage in the SEO as compared to the off-page part.
+This part holds a lot of weightage in the SEO compared to the off-page part.

 The URL structure should be easy for search engines to index.
 Some points to be considered in URLs are:

 Keeping your URL optimized right from the start will help you not to change them and use a redirect in the future.